 Don’t go over a section of notes once, quiz yourself, and then decide that you’re done with it forever.
 Every few topic areas, circle back and do a holistic review of everything you’ve learned so far.
 Make a point of constantly refreshing your memory so that nothing gets lost in the shuffle.
 You can use the complete review sheets I’ve linked at the end of the notes section as resources for these review sessions.

 With an aggressive treatment plan, you can hope to recover from your ignorance.

 Conclusion: Getting the Most Out of AP Psych Notes

 These notes and strategies should help you get started on your AP Psychology review.
 You can even use the notes on a unit-by-unit basis if you're just studying for a short quiz or test.
-Remember to take practice tests to keep yourself on track, and continue consulting any resources you've accumulated throughout the year in class.
+Just remember to take practice tests to keep yourself on track, and continue consulting any resources you've accumulated throughout the year in class.

 I'd recommend that you also take advantage of the information in my other AP Psychology posts (links are in the first section of this article) to get more advice on how to structure your studying and ensure a high score on the final exam!

 Are you concerned about the AP Psychology test?
 Read this article to decide whether it will be especially challenging for you.

 It's not easy to decide which AP classes to take in high school.
 Depending on how many options you have, you could structure your schedule in vastly different ways.
 Check out this guide to learn how many AP classes you should take in high school based on your goals and circumstances.

 If you want to avoid overwhelming yourself with a ridiculous schedule, it's also a good idea to be aware of which AP classes test the most challenging material.
 Read our article on the hardest AP classes here.